-‘Huge loss’: Israel’s attack on Gaza kills Palestine football icon Barakat
+‘Huge loss’: Israeli attack on Gaza kills Palestine football icon Barakat

 “This is our situation: A constant feeling of anxiety and unimaginable conditions.
 It’s indescribable not knowing where your loved ones are, feeling helpless and unable to do anything.
 All you can do is pray.
 Every second of our lives is a test.”

-Abubaker Abed contributed to reporting from Deir al-Balah, Gaza.
+Abubaker Abed contributed reporting from Deir el-Balah, Gaza.